sedihglow/mother_nature_entertainment/README.md

 remove your inbetween bot
 remove your outbetween bot
 remove your between bot

+remove your easy-way-out bot
+remove your jocker-in-the-pack bot remove your clockwork bot remove your machinarium bot remove your limbo bot remove your starcraft bot remove your starcraft-boodwar bot remove your sc2 bot remove your lyrics bot remove your song bot remove your song name bot remove your song title bot remove your music bot remove your clockwork-opperetta bot

 remove your parent bot
 remove your parental-unit bot